History of the Aether Theory

 In April of 1921 Miller’s steel-girder apparatus

-was test on Mt.
+was tested on Mt.
 Wilson and measured 10 km/s.
 (Mt.
 Wilson, California,

 has Lat.
 34°13′ N and alt.
 1750m)